Real-time PCR by Abbott SARS-CoV-2

 The test will be performed multiple times per day with results reported within 48 hours of receipt of specimen in the laboratory contingent upon testing capacity.

-MLabs has limited supplies of NP swabs and transport media.
 Please contact client services at 800-862-7284 to determine availability of supplies for your testing needs.
-MLabs can accept testing from clients that provide their own collection supplies.

 Specimen Collection: With the head in a tiled position, insert the swab into one nostril, advancing into the nasopharynx until resistance is felt.
 Rotate the swab several times on the nasopharyngeal membrane to allow adequate collection of epithelial cells - a minimum of 3 "full twists" is standard to obtain a good collection; if unsure you maintained contact with the membrane, add another 1-2 full twists.

 Insert swab into viral transport media or phosphate buffered saline.
 Break off swab stick at the breakpoint to ensure it will fully fit into the closed tube.
 Fasten the cap tightly to prevent leakage.
-Refrigerate.
+Refrigerate (specimen may be stored at room temperature for up to 24 hours).

 Send to the laboratory as soon as possible.
 Obtaining columnar epithelial cells will enhance reliability of viral detection.